francescoolivo/minimal-mistakes/_posts/2022-06-22-po-win-vs_games-correlation.md

 ---
-title: "Yet another playoffs winning percentage chart"
+title: "Yet another playoffs wins chart"
-excerpt: "But this the scraper is written with R!"
+excerpt: "But this time the scraper is written with R!"
 header:
-    teaser: "/assets/images/articles/mvps_win_perc_final.png"
+    teaser: "/assets/images/articles/win_vs_games_dynasties.png"
 categories:
 - "Analyses"
+gallery:
+- url: /assets/images/articles/win_vs_games_dynasties.png
+  image_path: /assets/images/articles/win_vs_games_dynasties.png
+  alt: "Some of the most iconic dynasties form clusters"
+- url: /assets/images/articles/win_perc_all.png
+  image_path: /assets/images/articles/win_perc_all.png
+  alt: "Winning percentage against PO games"
 ---

 Welcome back!
 Today I will make a new plot, answering the question that I raised in [my last article]({% post_url 2022-06-18-mvps-po-win-perc %}).

-The question in subject is if there is a correlation between the number of played playoffs games and the playoffs winning percentage of a player.
+The question in subject is if there is a correlation between the number of played playoffs games and the playoffs wins of a player.
+Actually, the question was if the correlation is about games and winning percentage, but since the winning percentage is a ratio and is computed using the wins, I will directly use the wins.
 The rationale is that a good player is likely to play many playoffs games, and that a good player should also help the team to win.

 So, without further ado, let's jump into the tutorial to fetch the data and then plot it.
 This time I will scrape the data using R and the `rvest` package.